crcn/paperclip.js/README.md

 Paperclip is a fast, data-bindable templating system inspired by [Mustache](https://github.com/janl/mustache.js/), [Angular](http://angularjs.org/), [Derby](http://derbyjs.com/), and [Knockout](http://knockoutjs.com/).
 It's supported on all major platforms: `IE8+`, `Firefox`, `Chrome`, `Safari`, `Opera`, as well as `Node.js`.

 Paperclip works by listening to [bindable](https://github.com/classdojo/bindable.js) objects, and updating the template if anything changes.
-Unlike angular.js, paperclip takes a more explicit approach to updating templates.
-If you want to change a value in a template manually, you can easily do so by calling `bindable.set(property, value)`.
-[Here's an example](http://jsfiddle.net/JTxdM/79/).
+This means that paperclip uses very few operations in order to manipulate the DOM.

+Paperclip first translates HTML directly to JavaScript.
+At the same time, the parser also marks any data-bindings that it runs into.
+Paperclip then creates an element from the template, and then runs the browser's native `cloneNode()` method each time the template is needed.
+[This turns out to be very fast](http://jsfiddle.net/JTxdM/65/).

 Paperclip translates HTML directly to JavaScript.
 For example, the following `hello.pc` file: